DoyleMichaelJames/Doyle-read-me/README.md

 **Summary:**

 - 10-years experience, in Marketing then Tech Support then **Product Management**;
-- enjoy QA, SQL, TTRPG;
+- enjoy UX, QA, SQL, TTRPG;
-- night courses in UX, SCRUM, monetization;
 - always eager to learn and happy to help  🤓

 ---